GAURAVKADASKAR/GAURAVKADASKAR/README.md

 - 🔭 Currently working on: Developing web applications with Django and Python.
 - 🌱 Learning: Exploring advanced features of Django and Python to enhance my web development skills.
 - 👯 Looking to collaborate on: Web development projects involving Django, Python, or any AI/data science-related initiatives.
-- 🤔 Pronouns: [Your Pronouns]
+- 🤔 Pronouns: He/Him
-- 📫 How to reach me: [Your Contact Information or Preferred Method]
+- 📫 How to reach me: kadskargaurav@gmail.com

 ## 🛠️ Technologies & Tools
 - **Languages:**  C, C++, Python, PHP,